15 Best Tips for Surviving Flight Cancellations

 It wasn’t necessary to speak with anyone.
 Delta handled everything but still gave me the option to make changes, or get a refund.
 Although, I wasn’t thrilled with a added stop, taking what they offered meant getting to Maui quicker than some of the other passengers who were rebooked on much later flights.

 Everything worked out as good as it could have in this scenario without me doing anything.
-That’s not always case so there’s nothing that says you can’t proactively call the airline to see your options and get a head start on a new flight.
+That’s not always the case though and there’s nothing that says you can’t proactively call the airline for options and to get a head start on a new flight.
 Especially if there’s a long line at the help desk.
-Another tip: make sure you have the airline’s number saved to your contacts.

 9. Book Your Own Accommodations